 Mason Arbery highlighted "The Prognostic and Predictive Significance of Glutathione Metabolism in Colorectal Cancer" at the Medical College of Georgia Research Day, 2024.

-Not pictured: Kalyani Ballur presented a study titled "Development of an LTBP3-related Gene Signature in Colorectal Cancer" at the College of American Pathologists Annual Meeting, 2023 and at the Georgia Cancer Center/University of Georgia Annual Retreat, 2023 (received the Best Poster Award).
+Kalyani Ballur received the Best Poster Award for a study titled "Development of an LTBP3-related Gene Signature in Colorectal Cancer" at the Georgia Cancer Center/University of Georgia Annual Retreat, 2023.
+She also presented at at the College of American Pathologists Annual Meeting, 2023.